AnnaVargova/AutomationShield_wiki/AeroShield.md

 <img src="https://user-images.githubusercontent.com/92367957/170064238-90d8fba1-9c8b-4f66-8f34-9986fd7caac4.png" width="600">

 The following subsections describe the methods used to access the input and outputs of the AeroShield.
-Note that before you begin an experiment you must initialize the hardware by calling `AeroShield.begin();` which launches the I2C interface and check if rotational encoder detects magnet needed for angle reading.
+Note, that before you begin an experiment you must initialize the hardware by calling `AeroShield.begin();`, which launches the I2C interface and check if rotational encoder detects magnet needed for angle reading.

-The rotational encoder provides angle readings in form of a 12-bit unsigned integer, but for the ease of interpetation the output should be scaled to the range of 0–360°.
-Though in some cases scaling to the range of 0-100% is better for uniform scaling across all variables.
+The rotational encoder provides angle readings in the form of a 12-bit unsigned integer, but for the ease of interpretation the output should be scaled to the range of 0–360°.
+Nevertheless, in some cases such as displaying runs on the Serial Plotter, scaling to the range of 0-100% is better for uniform scaling across all variables.

-After shield initialization, calibration procedure is called by `AeroShield.calibration();` which reads the minimal and maximal angle and correspondingly maps these values to percentage[0-100%]/angle [0-360°].
-After calibration, minimal angle value is stored in the form of global variable `startAngle` in the case of later use.
+After initializing the shield, the calibration procedure is called by `AeroShield.calibration();`, which reads the minimal and maximal angle and maps these values correspondingly to percentage [0-100%] / or angle [0-360°].
+After calibration, the minimal angle value is stored in the form of global variable `startAngle` for later use.

 ### Output
-The angle of the pendulum is read by `y=AeroShield.getRawAngle();` returning the raw angle, which is then converted into an angle reading in the range of 0-360 [°] by mapping function.
+The angle of the pendulum is read by `y=AeroShield.getRawAngle();` returning the raw angle, which is then converted into an angle reading in the range of 0-360 [°] by a mapping function.

-The current drawn by the motor is read by `y=AeroShield.currentMeasure();` which gives us an averaged out current reading in the form of floating point number.
-Currently new process of low-pass filtering is being tested, to filter out noise made by operating the motor with PWM signals.
+The current drawn by the motor is read by `y=AeroShield.currentMeasure();` which provides an averaged current reading in the form of a floating point number.

 ### Input
-By choosing the method of supplying the input power `u` in the range of 0–100 [%] to the `AeroShield.actuatorWrite(u);` method, user can control the motor rpms.
-This method also constrains the output value to avoid overflow and maps the input to 8-bit PWM integer.
-Output of this method is then sent to the Arduino pin `D5`, which can deliver PWM signal to the PCB circuitry.
+By choosing the method of supplying the input power `u` in the range of 0–100 [%] to the `AeroShield.actuatorWrite(u);` method, the user can control the motor speed.
+This method also constrains the output value to avoid overflow and maps the input to a 8-bit PWM integer.
+The output of this method is then sent to the Arduino pin `D5`, which can deliver PWM signal to the PCB circuitry.

-User set reference is acquired from the potentiometer by calling `r=AeroShield.referenceRead();` returning the position of the potentiometer runner as a floating point scaled to 0–100 [%].
+The reference set by the user is acquired from the potentiometer by calling `r=AeroShield.referenceRead();` returning the position of the potentiometer runner as a floating point scaled to 0–100 [%].

 ## <a name="matlab"/>MATLAB API
 If you cannot program in C/C++ just yet, you may want to try out the MATLAB API for the AeroShield that enables to access the hardware through the [MATLAB](https://www.mathworks.com/downloads/) command line and scripts.
 It utilizes the [MATLAB Support Package for Arduino Hardware](https://www.mathworks.com/matlabcentral/fileexchange/47522-matlab-support-package-for-arduino-hardware) which enables communication between the Arduino prototyping platform and the development computer.